-All classrooms and administrative buildings are opened and secured by the Police Department.
+All classrooms and administrative buildings are opened and secured by the Police or Security Monitors.
 All classrooms and administrative buildings are normally opened by 6:30 A.M. and secured by 10:30 P.M., Monday through Friday.
 During weekends, the classroom buildings are opened and secured as dictated by weekend class schedules.